 Entry into force

-Adoption of European coordination law
+Adoption of European Regulations on coordination

 Electronic Exchange of Social Security Information (EESSI)